jerabaul29/randommac/README.md

 # randommac

-A MAC changer for Linux with Network Manager support
+A MAC changer for Linux when Network Manager is monitoring connections.

 ## macchanger and the NetworkManager problem